Snowplant

 Pacific Crest Trail

-South of Carson Pass we are in the El Dorado National Forest for a short distance, then the remainder of the trail to and through Ebbetts Pass down to Sonora Pass remains in the Toyiabe National Forest.
+South of Carson Pass we are in the El Dorado National Forest for a short distance, then the remainder of the trail to and through Ebbetts Pass down to Sonora Pass and South to Yosemite remains in the Toiyabe National Forest, though the Southbound trailhead from Sonora Pass is administered by the Stanislaus National Forest.

 Overall

-Heading South from trailheads in the Tahoe Basin to and through Carson Pass on your way down either the Pacific Crest or Tahoe to Yosemite Trails requires you obtain your permit from the Lake Tahoe Basin Management Unit.
+Heading South from trailheads in the Tahoe Basin to and through Carson Pass on our way down either the Pacific Crest or Tahoe to Yosemite Trails requires that we obtain our permit from the Lake Tahoe Basin Management Unit.

 Comments-Questions